2013 Ford Flex Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-Reviewers appreciate how well the Ford Flex drives, saying that it’s smooth, capable and powerful, especially with the turbocharged Ecoboost engine.
-However, they also note that even the base V6 has plenty of power for most drivers.
+Reviewers appreciate how well the 2013 Ford Flex drives, saying that it’s smooth, capable and powerful, especially with the turbocharged EcoBoost engine.

 - "Although the steering is as vague as a campaign promise, Ford's engineers have put new authority in the Flex's chassis and suspension.
 The result is surprising agility.
 Still smooth, still quiet, but also kind of fun to drive.” -- Car and Driver